githubcbrc/KGWASMatrix/README.md

 cd KGWASMatrix
 ```

-Then clone this repo into the workspace:
+Then clone this github repo into the workspace:

 ``
 git clone git@github.com:githubcbrc/KGWASMatrix.git .